Web DevelopmentCostsBudgetUpdated on

 • Creating wireframes

 Why it matters: This prevents expensive changes later.
-An hour planning saves five hours rebuilding.
+An hour planning can save ten hours rebuilding.

 Design (25%, £1,250)